Financial-Times/ft-frontend-build/README.md

 * `srcPath`: Location of your front-end source files
 * `stagingPath`: In certain circumstances you may need to stage some of your built source files before copying them to your public root.
 They will be placed in this directory
 * `builtTemplatesPath`: Directory to place your app's built templates in
-* `builtAssetsPath`: Directory to place all your app's built static assets (including css and js) in
+* `builtAssetsPath`: Directory to place all your app's built static assets (including css and js) in.
+Note that eth assets version number will be appended to this path (see Running -> parameters below)

 ### Build steps